GabrieleFerrario/ComputerVisionProject/README.md

 # Overview

+This project is for the master course of Visual Information Processing and Management from Università Milano Bicocca.

 The developed systems allow the user:
 - to retrieve products similar to a photo from the dataset
 - to apply a style to an image of a clothing